 - Uncontrolled inter-current illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements.
 Patient has impairment of gastrointestinal (GI) function or GI disease that may significantly alter the absorption of the study drugs (e.g., inflammatory bowel disease, ulcerative diseases, uncontrolled nausea, vomiting, diarrhea, malabsorption syndrome, or small bowel resection)

-- Clinically significant, uncontrolled heart disease and/or cardiac repolarization abnormality including any of the following: * History of angina pectoris, symptomatic pericarditis, coronary artery bypass graft (CABG) or myocardial infarction within 6 months prior to study entry * Known (documented) cardiomyopathy.
-Known left ventricular ejection fraction (LVEF) < 50% (echocardiogram [ECHO] or multigated acquisition scan [MUGA] not needed specifically for this trial) * History of cardiac failure, significant/symptomatic bradycardia, long QT syndrome, family history of idiopathic sudden death or congenital long QT syndrome or any of the following: * Known risk to prolong the QT interval or induce Torsade’s de Pointes * Uncorrected hypomagnesemia or hypokalemia * Systolic blood pressure (SBP) > 160 mmHg or < 90 mmHg * Bradycardia (heart rate < 50 at rest), by electrocardiography (ECG) or pulse * On screening, inability to determine the Fridericia's correction formula (QTcF) interval on the ECG (i.e.: unreadable or not interpretable) or QTcF > 450 screening ECG (based on a mean of 3 ECGs)
+- Clinically significant, uncontrolled heart disease and/or cardiac repolarization abnormality including any of the following: * History of angina pectoris, symptomatic pericarditis, coronary artery bypass graft (CABG) or myocardial infarction within 6 months prior to study entry * Known (documented) cardiomyopathy, i.e. known left ventricular ejection fraction (LVEF) < 50% (echocardiogram [ECHO] or multigated acquisition scan [MUGA] not needed specifically for this trial) * History of cardiac failure, significant/symptomatic bradycardia, long QT syndrome, family history of idiopathic sudden death or congenital long QT syndrome or any of the following: * Known risk to prolong the QT interval or induce Torsade’s de Pointes * Uncorrected hypomagnesemia or hypokalemia of grade 3 or higher * Systolic blood pressure (SBP) > 160 mmHg or < 90 mmHg * Bradycardia (heart rate < 50 at rest), by electrocardiography (ECG) (based on a mean of 3 ECGs) or pulse * On screening, Fridericia's correction formula (QTcF) > 470 screening ECG (based on a mean of 3 ECGs)

 - Human immunodeficiency virus (HIV)-positive participants on combination antiretroviral therapy are ineligible.
 These participants are at increased risk of lethal infections when treated with marrow-suppressive therapy.
 Appropriate studies will be undertaken in participants receiving combination antiretroviral therapy when indicated